 If you want to know more about Jung's psychology and dream analysis, then you should read my blogs.
 This really gives you the best idea of who I am and how I work.

 I make the following disclaimer in writing for those few people who fail to accept accountability for their own actions.
 If you are one of them, I sincerely pray that may you one day rise above that limitation and learn to face your own shadow - for therein lies your precious gold.

 THIS INFORMATION IS FOR EDUCATIONAL PURPOSES ONLY AND IS NOT INTENDED TO BE A SUBSTITUTE FOR CLINICAL CARE.
 PLEASE CONSULT A HEALTH CARE PROVIDER FOR GUIDANCE SPECIFIC TO YOUR CASE.

 The Space at Psychological Club in Zürich

 I am still utterly astonished that I have my humble praxis in the Psychological Club at Gemeindestrasse 27 in Zurich, Switzerland.
-I got there because I have a close relationship with my analyst, who is the current president of the Club.
 This is something I do not take lightly and I am really grateful to be in the heart of where Jung developed his psychology.
 The house is very special.
 You can read about its foundation, history, and purpose at the Club's website.